 Sonya was with the Simcoe County and Upper Grand DSBs for over 20 years as a RCT for grades 4-8, a Special Education Resource teacher, and an Itinerant Teacher for Deaf and Hard of Hearing (K-12).
 She has led numerous accessibility professional development sessions for staff in the elementary and secondary panel.
 She is a frequent presenter to pre-service teachers in Faculties of Education.
 In June 2017, Sonya was the recipient of the Fred L. Bartlett Memorial Award given by Ontario Public School Boards’ Association for outstanding contribution to education in Ontario.

-Richard’s love of words and pictures has guided his career as a writer and graphic designer for over 30 years.
-From 2007–2012 he was a member of the Board of the International Festival of Authors at Harbourfront Centre, Toronto.
-He is formerly a sessional instructor at OCAD University and the author of Finding Lily (2006).
-Prior to his career in design, he was a high school teacher in Ontario and The Bahamas.
+Richard’s love of words and pictures has guided his career as a writer and art director for over 30 years in advertising and design.
+He is the author of Finding Lily: A Memoir.
+From 2007–2012 he was a member of the Board of the International Festival of Authors at Harbourfront Centre.
+Prior to his career in marketing, he was a high school teacher in Ontario and The Bahamas.
+Richard is currently a sessional instructor at OCAD University, Toronto.

 Robin taught English and Creative Writing for thirty years, including twenty years at Centennial Collegiate in Guelph where she spent a great deal of time coaching cross country and track and field.
 Her passion for reading and running first drew her to OneWorld Schoolhouse five years ago when she organized running fundraiser events.
 Currently, Robin volunteers her time to create teacher resources and to support high school students in our OneWorld Schoolhouse Youth Ambassador Program.